Common side effects

 The risk of serious side effects in Champix users is low.
 For example, across 17 studies, 3.2% (32 in 1000) participants using Champix reported serious health problems that required medical attention, while 2.4% (24 in 1000) participants in the group not taking Champix had serious health problems.
 This research suggests that the risk of serious side effects among Champix users may be one-third higher than in those not using the drug

 The risk of serious side effects may be higher in people already affected by certain illnesses.
 A possible link between varenicline and serious mental health and cardiovascular problems, while not proven, cannot be ruled out.
-If you have a history of mental illness, or of any other illness listed under What I should tell my doctor (read Where do I buy Champix? section), you need to discuss the risks and benefits of Champix with your doctor before you decide whether to use it.
+If you have a history of mental illness, or of any other illness listed under What should I tell my doctor?, you need to discuss the risks and benefits of Champix with your doctor before you decide whether to use it.
 Family and carers of any person using Champix should be alert to mood and behaviour changes (read Side effects above).

 Champix may make some people dizzy or sleepy.
 You need to know how it affects you before you drive a car, operate machinery, or do anything else that could be dangerous.
 In the United States, workers such as pilots and truck drivers are banned from using this medicine.